LivePersonInc/knowledge-center-archive/pages/documents/Applications/overview.md

 ### Building a private Application

 In order to build and install a private application, you will need to create and upload a JSON schema.
 More information on this schema and other considerations when building a private application can be found in the Developers' Community.

+### Installing a private application

+The Applications Dashboard allows you to install private application which you have built.
+Please see our user guide for more information on how to install private applications.